kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 #### Spec Fields

 The spec is **immutable after creation**, following the CSR pattern.
-The controller only processes each request once, so spec changes would have no effect.
+Updates to the spec fields will be rejected by API validation.
 To query with different filters or get fresh data, delete and create a new request.

 | Field | Description |
 |-------|-------------|